SecureDocsChain/SecureDocs/README.md

 - **User dApp**: Allows users to upload and manage their documents.
 An EVM wallet is created using Web3Auth for each user.
 - **Notary dApp**: Enables notaries to verify and authenticate documents.
 An EVM wallet is created using Web3Auth for each notary.

-The three smart contracts involved are:
+The four smart contracts involved are:

 1. **SecureVault.sol**: An ERC721 contract that stores metadata of documents and manages document visibility.
 2. **SecureVaultFactory.sol**: A factory contract for deploying SecureVault contracts and minting tokens.